Nissan's Ariya electric SUV sales delayed due to COVID-19, chip shortage

-Availability of Nissan Motor Co's (7201.T) Ariya, a new electric SUV, will be delayed due to the coronavirus pandemic and a global shortage of chips, a senior executive at the carmaker said on Friday.
+TOKYO (Reuters) - Availability of Nissan Motor Co’s Ariya, a new electric SUV, will be delayed due to the coronavirus pandemic and a global shortage of chips, a senior executive at the carmaker said on Friday.

 Nissan announced last year that it had planned to begin sales of the Ariya in Japan from mid-2021.
 But the rollout of the limited model in Japan has been pushed to “this winter,” executive vice president Asako Hoshino, told reporters.